-I just love chhole (chickpea curry).
-I have been having this dark-coloured spicy gravy since childhood and it is my absolute favorite.
+I just love Punjabi chole (chickpea curry).
+I have been having this dark-coloured spicy gravy since childhood and it is my absolute favourite.
 I remember my mother making it usually by late evening.
-We would have it as a snack – a bowl of chhole topped with chopped onions and coriander leaves with a sprinkling of lemon juice along with toasted bread.
-Then these same chhole would be cherished for dinner along with steamed basmati rice.
+We would have it as a snack – a bowl of chole topped with chopped onions, green chillies and coriander leaves with a sprinkling of lemon juice along with toasted bread.
+Then these same chole would be cherished for dinner along with steamed basmati rice.
 Heavenly!

 This takes a little time to cook but if you have the ingredients ready and at hand, it is quite easy actually.
 Always make more quantity if everyone in your house loves it.
 I make half kg. of raw chickpeas into a gravy.
 Yep, that is a lot of quantity but it is eaten in a jiffy.
 Here’s my recipe.
 You can reduce the quantities proportionately if you cook with lesser quantity.

 ½ Kg. raw chickpeas (washed and soaked in adequate water overnight or for at least 8 hours)